-About half the people surveyed said they planned to go on a trip this summer as travel season kicks into high gear with the upcoming Memorial Day Weekend and summer break.
+About half of the people surveyed said they planned to go on a trip this summer as the travel season kicks into high gear with the upcoming Memorial Day Weekend and summer break.
 Or as AAA described it, “Two years’ worth of pent-up demand is about to be unleashed this summer.”

-“We’re hearing from travelers who are eager to return to a sense of normalcy, and it appears that time is finally here,” said Debbie Haas, vice president of travel for AAA — The Auto Club Group.
+“We’re hearing from travelers who are eager to return to a sense of normalcy, and it appears that time is finally here,” said Debbie Haas, vice president of travel for AAA-The Auto Club Group.
 “Travel bookings are surging, with people who are tired of being home, are ready to explore new destinations and reconnect with family and friends.”